What Is Intelligent Automation?

 Software Control and Automation:

-- Blue Planet Multi-domain Service Orchestrator (MDSO) – simplifies the end-to-end management and automation of network services across physical and virtual networks
+- Blue Planet Multi-Domain Service Orchestrator (MDSO) – simplifies the end-to-end management and automation of network service across physical and virtual networks

 - Blue Planet NFV Orchestration (NFVO) – automates the delivery and lifecycle management of NFV-based network services

-- Blue Planet Manage, Control and Plan (MCP) – domain controller for automating the complete service delivery lifecycle across Ciena packet-optical networks
+- Blue Planet Manage, Control and Plan (MCP) – domain controller for automating the complete lifecycle of network management, service delivery, and online planning across Ciena packet-optical networks

 Analytics and Intelligence: